CUBRID/cubrid-manual/en/api/perl.rst

 *   Perl: It is recommended to use an appropriate version of Perl based on your system environment.
 For example, all Linux and FreeBSD distributions come with Perl.
 For Windows, ActivePerl is recommended.
 For details, see `http://www.activestate.com/activeperl <http://www.activestate.com/activeperl>`_.

-*   CUBRID: You don't have to install CUBRID to build CUBRID Perl driver.
-You can download from `http://www.cubrid.org/downloads <http://www.cubrid.org/downloads>`_.
+*   CUBRID: To build CUBRID Perl driver, you need to get the CCI driver.
+You can get it from installing CUBRID.
+You can download the CUBRID Perl driver's source code from `http://www.cubrid.org/downloads <http://www.cubrid.org/downloads>`_.

 *   DBI: `http://code.activestate.com/ppm/DBI/ <http://code.activestate.com/ppm/DBI/>`_.